-In the collection of the British Horological Institute is an incense clock (Figure 52).
+In the Museum of Timekeeping collection, at Upton Hall, is an incense clock not on display (Figure 52).
 Several pairs of weights are suspended over a tray, each pair being held by a piece of string.
 The strings are evenly spaced apart and stretched horizontally across a frame.
 A burning stick of incense is placed across the strings.
 The incense burns along its length at a constant rate, and each time the smouldering end reaches a string, the string burns through allowing the weights to drop onto the tray.
 The audible clangs of the falling weights indicate the passage of time.